Artificial Intelligence

 If you want more control over the installation, pick between various models and give the model your own instructions, check the Ollama bookstack description page here.

-When installed, open a terminal (win key, type cmd) and run ollama from here.
+When Ollama is installed, open a terminal (win key, type cmd) and run ollama from here.

 No idea where to start?
 Type